 My sister and I could not be more different.
-Growing up, she was conservative and practical.
-I was a dreamer and ultra-feminine.
+Growing up, she was a conservative tomboy.
+I was an ultra-feminine romantic.
 In adulthood, we’ve switched fashion roles.
 She now wears silk and jewels for the glamorous parties she attends.
-I wear lycra, fleece and down and anything that is easy to wash.
+I wear lycra and fleece and anything that is easy to wash.
 She wears pink with orange with green.
 I wear black and navy.
 She likes to mix.
 I like to match.

 So, if like me, you have a mostly capsule wardrobe, here are some tips (1 being the most conservative to 5 being a little wild) to mix it up a little.

 1. If you don’t know where to start, try a patchwork print dress (mine is from Anthropologie from a few years ago).
 Here are some current patchwork options.
 These dresses from Zara show the same concept.

 2. Black and white (or black and ivory) are the easiest to mix and match.
 Try a floral + floral, floral + geometric (stripe, polka dot, checks) or geometric + geometric.

 3. If two prints seem too bold, try a print with texture, such as a textured top (like my jacket below) + floral print pant.